itsrayaaan/facebook_like_button_RN/readme.md

   cd ios && pod install
 ```

-Run it on your device
+Run it on your device or simulator

 ```bash
   react-native run-ios